-According to the Centers for Disease Control and Prevention (CDC), nursing is an occupation with one of the highest rates of on-the-job injuries.
+According to the Centers for Disease Control and Prevention (CDC), nursing occupations have one of the highest rates of on-the-job injuries.
 One in five nurses, nursing assistants and personal care aids is getting hurt at work, often suffering severe and potentially career-ending injuries.

 Getting hurt at work can be unsettling and leave you worried for the future.
 At Thill & Freeman, PLLC, we practice exclusively in workers’ compensation.
-Our attorney understands the challenges that injured workers face when dealing with insurance companies.
-We know how they operate, and we know what is needed to maximize our clients’ compensation.
+Our attorney understands how insurance companies operate and the pressures that nurses face from employers to return to duty after a workplace injury.
+We know what is needed to maximize your compensation and protect your livelihood.

 Why Are More Nurses Suffering Injuries?

-You know, as a nurse, that accidents can happen at any time.
-Nurses, nursing assistants and orderlies frequently suffer debilitating back injuries in the course of their work.
+Nurses, certified nursing assistants and orderlies frequently suffer debilitating back injuries in the course of their work.
 The majority of nursing-related injuries are due to the transfer of patients.
 Statistics show that patients in hospitals are getting heavier.

 Staffing shortages and lack of appropriate equipment mean that more nursing workers are having to move people with little or no assistance.
 Despite nursing staff receiving training on how to transfer a patient safely, experts know that in some circumstances, there is often no safe way to manually move a patient.